Vejdirektoratet/sdk-android/README.md

  1. Create an account on the [website](https://nap.vd.dk/register) of The Danish Road Directorate.
  2. [Generate](https://nap.vd.dk/themes/811) the API key *(while being logged in to the account created in step 1)*

-## Get started
+## Getting started
-Bellow you can see examples of how to use the `request` method and explanations of the parameters this method takes.
+Bellow you can see a class diagram visualising the relationship between the returned `BaseEntity` objects and its subclasses, examples of how to use the `request` method and explanations of the parameters this method takes.

 ### Class diagram
 <img src="class_diagram.png" alt="alt text" title="Class diagram" height="250">